jayvarner/jayvarner.github.io/_posts/2017-07-23-all-the-screens.md

 [^why]: I am one half of a software engineering team.
 There is no design team.
 So design falls on me.
 Design is my weak area.
 That is why I am seeking a masters in UXD.

-*Cover image adapted from the the amazing [Hyperbole and a Half](http://hyperboleandahalf.blogspot.com/2010/06/this-is-why-ill-never-be-adult.html)*
+*Cover image adapted from the amazing [Hyperbole and a Half](http://hyperboleandahalf.blogspot.com/2010/06/this-is-why-ill-never-be-adult.html)*